davidarico/cleat-street-extension/README.md

 - [ ] Add colorblind mode
 - [ ] Add help bubble on the page to explain commands
 - [ ] Dark mode
+- [ ] Add support for marking parlays
+- [ ] Auto refresh ability and highlight new bets

 ## How to install
 Recommended to use git if you have it.
 This way you can refresh using git commands (more info below)